MakeSchool-Tutorials/Tip-Calculator-Swift4/P2-Getting-Started/content.md

 This file pairs each of the class variables to the custom color sets defined in our asset catalog.

-In your code, you can access each respective color through the `UIColor` class variable:
+Once we start coding, we'll be able to access each respective color through the `UIColor` class variable:
->

 ```
 let selectedColor = UIColor.tcSeafoamGreen
 ```